 - Analyzing current labor agreements

 - Responding to employee initiatives to obtain union-free status

 - Conducting internal investigations concerning allegations of sexual harassment and providing in-depth reports

 - Training managers, supervisors, and hourly employees on preventing sexual harassment in the workplace

 Employment Law Services for All Employers

-- Conducting on-site, in-depth “risk review” meetings with managers and supervisors to assess compliance with applicable federal and state anti-discrimination laws, identify potential risks and exposures, and to recommend appropriate, lawful corrective action.
+- Conducting on-site, in-depth “risk review” meetings with managers and supervisors to assess compliance with applicable federal and state anti-discrimination laws, identify potential risks and exposures, and recommend appropriate, lawful corrective action.